-File.17 Maekawa Architecture Tour in Music Hall
+File.17 Maekawa Architectural Tour in Music Hall

-Miyuki Inoue (Magcal Editorial Department)
+Miyuki Inoue (Magcal editorial department)

 First of all, from the entrance where the yellow frame is impressive.

-* Click here for a report on the library architecture tour >>
+* Click here for the library construction tour report >>

-The orderly and solitary pillars are made of concrete but have some elegance and are elegant.
-If you look closely, there is a grain, but this is because the concrete made by hand is poured into a frame made of wooden boards.
-From now on, it is a super-analog construction method, but concrete in this era seems to be much stronger and more beautiful than today.
+The pillars that rise in an orderly manner are made of concrete, but they are elegant and elegant.
+If you look closely, you can see that it has wood grain, which is because it is made by pouring hand-kneaded concrete into a frame made of wooden boards.
+From now on, it is a super analog construction method, but it seems that the concrete of this era is much stronger and more beautiful than it is today.

-ini.jpg "alt =" "width =" 2560 "height =" 1920 "/>
+89_mini.jpg "alt =" "width =" 2560 "height =" 1920 "/>

 So, into the hall.

-Visit the instrument store behind the stage sleeves.
-Indoors to protect sensitive instrumentsThe temperature and humidity are always controlled to be constant.
-In other words, this is "the most comfortable place in the music hall".
+We also visited the musical instrument store in the back of the stage sleeves.
+To protect delicate musical instrumentsIn addition, the temperature and humidity in the room are always controlled to be constant.
+In other words, this is "the most cozy place in the music hall".

 Thank you very much!

-This time I participated in the full course (about 60 minutes, participation fee 500 yen).
+I participated in the full course (about 60 minutes, participation fee 500 yen).

-* For details, go to the special website
+* For details, go to the special website </ a>

-Address9-2 Koyogaoka, Nishi-ku, Yokohama-shi, Kanagawa
+Address9-2 Momijigaoka, Nishi-ku, Yokohama-shi, Kanagawa

-Business HourIt depends on the performance.
-[Reception hours] 9:00 to 17:00 (Ticket counter 13:00 to 17:00) [Closed days] As a general rule, every Monday and New Year (12/28 to 1/4)
+Business HourIt depends on the content of the performance.
+[Reception hours] 9:00 to 17:00 (Ticket window 13:00 to 17:00) [Closed days] As a general rule, every Monday and the year-end and New Year holidays (12/28 to 1/4)

 Article on this spot